Hgoatly/MS1/README.md

 1. Contact Information.
     * Check that the envelope icon links to the email client, and that the phone icon is able to dial the number.

+### Bugs
+---
+* I found that my responsive design didn't work quite as well as it should have initially.
+I therefore spent a lot of time trying it out on different screen sizes, and creating appropriate media queries to fix this.

 #### Responsive Design.

 * I designed my website to be responsive.
 For tablet-sized screens in portrait mode, I changed the layout of the landing page from having